So Undercover: Plot

 Envious of the positive attention Molly is receiving from the other sisters, Sasha plants some items that have disappeared from various sisters in Molly's things.
-Ostracized by the sorority, Molly asks her dad to research her, but he calls to tell her he can't find info on Sasha either.
-So, she searches Sasha's room and discovers she only changed her identity from Suzy Walters so she could start a new life rather than continue to be an outcast like in high school.
+Ostracized by the sorority, Molly asks her dad to research her, but he calls to tell her he cannot find info on Sasha either.
+So, she searches her room and discovers she only changed her identity from Suzy Walters so she could start a new life rather than continue to be an outcast like in high school.

-Molly continuously reports back to Ranford, who at one point tells her that Nicholas Dexter, her love interest, is not his real name.
-She initially believes him, locking Nicholas up and knocking him out one night.
+Molly continuously reports back to Ranford, who at one point tells her that Nicholas is not who he says he is and that his real name is Patrick Franklin and is the real killer who killed Molly's makeoverer Bizzy.
+She initially believes him, locking him up and knocking him out one night.
 Molly follows Alex to Talloway's home, only to discover that he is actually a federal agent.
 She encounters a masked gunman, from whom she escapes.
-She realises it's Ranford, who drives off with a kidnapped Alex, and soon finds Talloway injured from a gunshot wound outside his home.
+She realizes it is Ranford, who drives off with a kidnapped Alex, and soon finds Talloway who working with the FBI whom Molly discover injured from a gunshot wound outside his home.

-When she returns to the sorority house, she encounters two FBI agents working on the case.
-They are hesitant to believe her at first, but Morris convinces them to help solve the case with her sorority sisters.
+When Molly returns to the sorority house, she encounters two FBI agents working on the case.
+They are hesitant to believe her at first, but Molly convinces them to help solve the case with her sorority sisters.
 They execute the plan, rescue Alex, and corner Ranford, who is arrested.
-Alex hands over an SD card containing the evidence for her father's case to Molly, who hands it over to the feds.
+Alex gives an SD card containing the evidence for her father's case to Molly, who hands it over to the feds.

-The FBI is pleased with Molly's work, and she is offered a job with them.
-She declines and instead wants to continue going to college.
+The FBI is pleased with Molly's work, so she is offered a job with them.
+She declines and instead decides to continue going to college, and FBI offered her father a job (as per Molly's request).
 Two months pass, Molly is doing surveillance of a guy Cotton is dating for her.
-Nicholas comes up to her, revealing they are dating and they kiss as the film ends.
+Nicholas comes up to her, revealing they are dating and they kiss.